Bluesteel-Software/git-stage-file/README.md

 # Git QuickStage
-⌨️ Preview and Stage files using only your keyboard.
+⌨️ Preview and Stage files using the keyboard.

 ---